Executive Summary

 1.2 The Scope of the Problem

-Research indicates that the majority of e-commerce retailers operate with significant gaps in their cost visibility.
-A survey of 500 online retailers revealed:
+Research indicates the majority of e-commerce retailers operate with significant gaps in their cost visibility.
+A survey of 500 online retailers revealed the alarming statistics shown in the executive summary above.
+These are not edge cases โ they represent the norm across the industry.

 1.3 Why Cost Blindspots Persist

-System Fragmentation: Cost data resides across multiple systems — ERP, WMS, accounting software, supplier portals — making consolidation difficult and time-consuming.
+System Fragmentation: Cost data resides across multiple systems โ ERP, WMS, accounting software, supplier portals โ making consolidation difficult and time-consuming.
+Integration work is expensive and often deprioritised.

 Update Frequency: Manual cost updates can't keep pace with supplier price changes, currency fluctuations, or seasonal variations.
 By the time data is consolidated, it's often outdated.

-Complexity at Scale: For retailers with thousands or millions of SKUs, maintaining accurate per-product cost data becomes exponentially more challenging.
+Complexity at Scale: For retailers with thousands or millions of SKUs, maintaining accurate per-product cost data becomes exponentially more challenging โ creating a perverse situation where the largest retailers with the most to lose often have the worst cost visibility.

 Critical Insight

 Every product advertised without accurate cost data is a potential profit leak.
-At scale, these micro-losses compound into significant profit erosion that often goes undetected until year-end financial analysis.
+At scale, these micro-losses compound into significant profit erosion that often goes undetected until year-end financial analysis reveals the damage.

 2. The Cashflow Impact